-Iron deficiency is one of the most common types of anemia.
-Since iron is directly involved in the hair growth cycle, anemia (and even blood loss during a woman’s menstrual cycle) may cause unusual hair shedding.
+Iron deficiency is one of the most common types of anaemia.
+Since iron is directly involved in the hair growth cycle, anaemia (and even blood loss during a woman’s menstrual cycle) may cause unusual hair shedding.
 Fortunately, this is entirely reversible.

 Just like iron and zinc, calcium is one of the main nutrients involved in the hair growth cycle.
 You may find that taking calcium supplements has faster results than incorporating calcium-rich foods in your diet.